Samibo-cmd/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-13-print_float contains a command to print a number with 2 decimal point 100-decimal_to_hexadecimal contains command to convert from one base to another 101-rot13 contains a command that encodes and decodes a text using rot13
+13-print_float contains a command to print a number with 2 decimal point 100-decimal_to_hexadecimal contains command to convert from one base to another 101-rot13 contains a command that encodes and decodes a text using rot13 102-odd contains a command used to print all lines from the input, starting with the first line